fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QWizardPage.md

 `QString` | `subTitle() const`
 `void`    | `setSubTitle(const QString & subTitle)`

 - `title`: This property holds the `title` of the page.
-The `title` is shown by the QWizard, above the actual page.
+The `title` is shown by the `QWizard`, above the actual page.
 All pages should have a `title`.
 The `title` may be `plain text` or `HTML`, depending on the value of the `QWizard::titleFormat` property.
 By default, this property contains an empty string.
 Access functions:

 Return    | Function
 ----------|---------